WalletConnect/walletconnect-docs/docs/introduction/glossary.md

 The `extension` field is used to mention the *chain-exclusive parameters*.
 For example, let's say Polygon has a special method `personalSign` and an event `chainChanged` that is not available in Ethereum Mainnet.
 Hence, these special chain-exclusive parameters can be mentioned as extensions as stated in the above code snippet.

 ### Session namespaces
 The dapp validates if the received proposal namespaces comply with the session namespaces.
-If they comply, a session is established sucessfully and pairing is completed.
+If they comply, a session is established successfully and pairing is completed.
 If not, the session is not established and all the cached data related to the namespaces are deleted.
-The proposal namespace can also choose to provide access to more chains, methods or events that were not a part of the proposal namespaces.
+The session namespace can also choose to provide access to more chains, methods or events that were not a part of the proposal namespaces.

 **Example :** The following is an example for a sessoion namespace which complies with the requested proposal namespace example,